 Today I am wise, so I am changing myself”Rumi

 I love these three quotes.
 Well, I love these two quotes and the song, although the latter could also be a quote of wisdom from a wise philosopher instead of a song by the King of Pop himself.
 These three quotes have something fundamental in common.
-They all highlight the virtues of personal responsibility and are a desperate call for action to change the world, starting with yourself.
+They all highlight the virtues of personal responsibility and self-actualisation and are a desperate call for action to change the world, starting with oneself.

 This is a compelling message, so it is worth repeating: don’t wait for others to change for the better; start with yourself first.

-Personal responsibility and self-actualization
+Personal responsibility and self-actualisation

 These quotes talk about changing the world, but I don’t think that’s the most important message.
 They also talk about personal responsibility, taking ownership of your own life, and changing yourself.

-Self-actualisation can mean pursuing one’s creative instincts and expressing ourselves through art, but it can also mean achieving our life goals, being the best parent or partner we can be, or excel at work.
+Self-actualisation can mean pursuing one’s creative instincts and expressing ourselves through art, but it can also mean achieving our life goals, being the best parent or partner we can be, or excelling at work.

 We all need to find out who we are, accept ourselves the way we are, and then be the best possible versions of ourselves.
-We will be grateful for it, the world will be thankful for it.
+We will be grateful for it, and the world will be thankful for it.